larson-group/clubb_release/input/case_setups/Readme.txt

   Flag used to indicate that this case uses a forcings.in and surface.in file for time dependent input.

+l_input_xpwp_sfc | logical
+  Flag used to determine whether or not to read in the surface momentum fluxes, upwp_sfc and vpwp_sfc

 l_tke_aniso | logical
   Flag for anisotropic tke.